MatthewBareno/poplar-septoria-GWAS/README.md

 I installed picard.jar to accomplish this and used the [following](https://broadinstitute.github.io/picard/command-line-overview.html#AddOrReplaceReadGroups) tutorial.

-I inferred that adding the read group needed to be done after step 5 in the steps for attempt 1 because doing it after would force us to work in binary, which is not what the addorreplacegroups function works in.
+I guessed that adding the read group needed to be done after step 5 in the steps for attempt 1 because doing it after would force us to work in binary, which is not what the addorreplacegroups function works in.
 Also, ricardo hinted at this. so i took an output file from step 5 (sam file) and added a read group using:

 `java -jar PICARD.jar AddOrReplaceReadGroups -I INPUT.sam -O OUTPUT.sam -RGLB lib1 -RGPL illumna -RGPU unit1 -RGSM 20`